 Anonymity and integrity framework

 To ensure that all answers are anonymous, we use a number of methods.
 The most basic method that we employ is requiring a minimum number of answers before we show a given result.
-For any result that we produce, the system counts the amount of collected answer, and if the number of answers is below the required minimum, the result won't be shown.
+For any result that we produce, the system counts the number of collected answers, and if it is below the required minimum, the result won't be shown for the selected group.

-We provide two such minimum thresholds in &frankly: one for average answers (e.g. where an average has been produced), and one for plots (e.g. where we plot/show many individual answers in a graph to illustrate how scattered results are).
-The default of these values is 3 but is customizable by the organization – however, a strict system limit is set that never allows the values to be below 3 answers.
+We provide two such minimum thresholds in &frankly: one for average answers (e.g. where an average has been produced), and one for the spread (e.g. where we show many individual answers in a graph to illustrate how scattered results are).
+The minimum limit is 3 but can be customizable by your organization.

 Only administrators in &frankly can see and edit this threshold.
 In order to change the limit, please follow the instructions found in this article: Anonymity threshold

-The third method that is used to ensure anonymity is an integrity framework, which looks at other general possible situations of isolation of individual answers in the organizational structure and/or by the attributes defined on a company in &frankly.
+The second method that is used to ensure anonymity is an integrity framework, which looks at possible situations of isolation of individual answers in the organizational structure and/or by the attributes (such as location, age, gender) defined in your account in &frankly.
 The results are restricted to be shown when there are identified isolation cases.
 Our integrity framework makes sure that no groups can be compared in cases where an individual answer would be possible to expose.

-When such a case is identified (where the number of uniquely answering individuals is less than or equal to 2), the case is resolved by granting visibility only to the largest group result and restricting visibility to results of the smaller group.
+When such a case is identified, the case is resolved by granting visibility only to the largest group result and restricting visibility to results of the smaller group.

 If you need more information or have any further questions regarding this, please contact us at firstname.lastname@example.org